Last updated July 29, 2016

 Utah (AutoFile State)

-Sellers who file monthly returns timely qualify for a 1.31 percent seller discount on certain sales and use taxes.
+Sellers who file monthly returns timely qualify for a 1.31% seller discount on certain sales and use taxes.

-As long as your business doesn’t owe more than $20,000 in sales tax (on average), a discount on the amount of sales tax due is allowed when eligible businesses file and pay the tax in a timely manner.
+As long as your business doesn’t owe more than $20,000 in sales tax (on average) and you are not required to remit sales tax by electronic funds transfer (EFT), then a discount on the amount of sales tax due is allowed when eligible businesses file and pay the tax in a timely manner.
 Dealers can keep a portion of the tax they have collected; however, the discount is not allowed on the local portion of the tax.

 The state encourages you to refer to the corresponding instructions for additional information on computing the discount, as discount factors vary by tax type.